matfin/personal-website/README.md

 - `$ cd personal-website/`
 - `$ npm install` will install dependencies
 - `$ npm run start` will build the server and client and watch for changes
-- `$ npm run deploy` will generate the site as a static bundle, which is output to the `/dist` directory.
+- `$ npm run build:deploy` will generate the site as a static bundle, which is output to the `/dist` directory.
 - `$ npm run checks` will run unit tests with coverage, code lint and style lint.

 ### Where does this run?